muhammadtalha-quant/nucleus/README.md

 > The root `flake.nix` manages multiple hosts and their capabilities and consider
 > them as an organelle.

-## Goals

-Nucleus aims to provide:

-- A predictable structure for personal NixOS configurations.
-- Clear separation between shared configuration, reusable features, and host-specific details.
-- A reproducible installation and migration workflow.
-- A configuration layout that remains understandable over long periods of time.
-- A practical starting point for users who want to build and maintain their own NixOS systems using the best NixOS practices.

 ## Scope

 Nucleus is designed for personal NixOS configurations.